logion-network/logion-backend/doc/Authentication.md

 * Starts a session.
 * Authenticates a session by signing a payload.
 * Receives a token with a limited temporal validity.
-* Add the token as an http header in each subsequent API call.
+* Adds the token as an http header in each subsequent API call.
+* Has the possibility to verify token's signature.
+* Has the possibility to access to token's content (token expiration date and roles).

 ## Open issues
-* Where is the authentic source of legal officer address ?
-* To Sign token: symmetric (secret) vs asymmetric (public/private key)
-* We have no logion screen - what about UX ?
+* We have no classical user/password input screen - what about UX ?